 Examples of illnesses caused by viruses that can be transmitted during kissing include:

 - Colds – also known as upper respiratory tract infections.
 Many different viruses can cause the common cold.
 Colds are thought to be spread by direct contact with the virus.
-You could catch the cold from airborne droplets or from direct contact with secretions (fluids and mucous) from the infected person’s nose and throat.
+You could catch the cold from airborne droplets or by direct contact with secretions (fluids and mucous) from the infected person’s nose and throat.